 "Lemon.
 And honey."

-"As you wish, witch woman," the demon servant replied mockingly.
+"As you wish, witch woman," the demon servant replied somewhat mockingly.

 "You'll have to excuse him.
 I don't get many non-business visitors.
 Especially human."